pranav-ganesh/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the home folder for CMM.

 4. Double-click the file to start the app.
 A prompt will popup asking whether you want to import any new contacts.
-The prompt will look like the image below :
+The prompt will look like the screenshot below :
    <br>
    ![importPopUpUi](images/importPopUpMessage.png)
    To learn more about what each option does in detail, click [here](#importing-the-data-into-database).